Camera Feed on Background — Unity Asset — Mobile Camera Stream — Device Camera

 Limitations

-Asset doesn’t operate with Native Code and relies on WebCamTexture class.
+Asset doesn’t operate with Native Code and relies on the WebCamTexture class.

 Any possible Limitations are related to this class.